ueberdosis/tiptap/docs/src/docPages/api/commands/extend-mark-range.md

-# clearContent
+# extendMarkRange
-The `extendMarkRange` command expands the current selection to encompas the bounds of a current mark.

-Note that if the current selection has no marks, the selection won't be altered.
-Additionally, if no mark type or name is provided, the selection can't be expanded, as it's impossible to know _which_ mark to use when extending the range.
+The `extendMarkRange` command expands the current selection to encompass the bounds of a current mark.
+If the current selection has no marks, the selection won't be altered.
+Additionally, if no mark `typeOrName` is provided, the selection can't be expanded, as it's impossible to know _which_ mark's range to use.

 ## Parameters
 `typeOrName: string`